 PASS (Presentation and Seminar Skills) is a 2-part monthly series that is open to all CCR scientists.
 Participants are given the opportunity to both practice and polish their presentation skills.
 Initially, fellows go through their presentation with Scott Morgan during a one-on-one tutoring session, where Scott provides feedback on style, content, delivery of message, etc. A week or two later, the participant presents his/her talk in front of colleagues and receives additional constructive feedback.
 Scott attends and provides additional feedback following the presentation.
 Scott has more than 15 years of valuable experience in science communication and has recently co-authored a book, "Speaking about Science".
 We will work with the fellow and Scott to arrange the tutoring session and follow-up presentation.
 This is a wonderful opportunity for anyone who wishes to improve his/her presentation skills either for a meeting presentation or job talk.

 For more information or to sign up, contact Sarwat Naz.

 Frederick - Fellow Seminar Series

-The Frederick National Lab Postdoc Seminar Series is a bi-weekly series that follows the Frederick Faculty Seminar Series on alternating Wednesdays.
+The Frederick National Lab Postdoc Seminar Series is a bi-weekly virtual WebEx series that follows the Frederick Faculty Seminar Series on alternating Wednesdays.
 Our seminar series provides fellows the opportunity to hone their scientific communication skills while receiving constructive feedback on their science and presentation from their peers and from principal investigators.
 We aim to bring the postdoc community together in an effort to highlight the excellent research done by postdocs while fostering interactions and forming new collaborations.
-We are graciously supported by the CCR Office of the Director, CCR Office of Training and Education and the CCR-FYI Steering Committee.
+We are graciously supported by the CCR Office of the Director, CCT Office of Training and Education and the CCR-FYI Steering Committee.